-Despite years of widespread discussion and a number of high profile female leaders, most Silicon Valley technology companies remain boys’ clubs.
+Despite years of continuous discussion and a number of high profile female leaders, most Silicon Valley technology companies still lack widespread diversity.
 Women remain sparsely represented at venture capital firms, in corporate boardrooms and in executive suites – and they remain a distinct minority among rank-and-file programmers and engineers.
 Sadly, the situation simply is not improving.
 But there’s a way forward – and women in tech business can make it happen.

 Back in 2008, in a report called the Athena Factor, the Center for Work-Life Policy found that while there was a robust pipeline of women interested in tech careers, more than half eventually abandoned their chosen profession.
 Earlier this year, an update to the report found some changes in the environment, but little overall improvement.

 On the one hand, opportunity abounds: demand for tech talent is intensifying and qualified candidates are in short supply.
 And yet, the report found that many women in tech still find barriers to success, with almost a third expecting to quit their current jobs within a year.

 What makes that so frustrating is that surveys show college-aged women are quite interested in tech careers.
 Many women start careers in the industry but quickly leave.
 What happens to all those passionate young women, curled up on dorm room couches writing code?

 Sadly, attrition rates for women in tech are more than twice that of men.
 Nearly 60% of qualified female scientists, engineers and technologists are working in their chosen fields when they’re 25-34.
 But after that, women start leaving tech jobs in droves – for women 45-60, the number still working in tech falls below 40%, the 2008 Athena report shows.

 Departures accelerate when women are in their mid-30s.
 Experts have a name for the phenomenon: “the scissors,” the point on a graph where the line showing the percentage of male tech workers at a particular job level increases, while the percentage of female workers falls.